Lucy Bailey

-and a notorious Titus Andronicus, The Guardian review said, 'There is no getting away from our complicity in the unfolding events as heads roll, blood spurts and hearts crack.
+and Titus Andronicus, The Guardian review said, 'There is no getting away from our complicity in the unfolding events as heads roll, blood spurts and hearts crack.
 Bailey completely understands the Globe space and uses it brilliantly.'

-Bailey founded the Gogmagogs theatre-music group (1995–2006) and was Artistic Director and joint founder of the Print Room theatre in West London (2010-2012).
-She has worked extensively with Bunny Christie and other leading stage designers, including her husband William Dudley.
+Bailey founded the Gogmagogs theatre-music group (1995–2006) and was artistic director and joint founder of the Print Room theatre in West London (2010–2012).
+She has worked extensively with Bunny Christie and other stage designers, including her husband William Dudley.

 Biography

 Bailey was born in Butleigh, Somerset, England.
 She has stated that her favourite films include any by Pasolini.
 As a teenager, Bailey studied the flute but gave up music to concentrate on theatre.
 Bailey studied English at St Peter's College, Oxford.
 She and her husband, William Dudley, have two sons.

 Career

 Bailey became interested in theatre when she worked as a telephonist at Glyndebourne at the age of 17.
 At age 20, Bailey wrote to Samuel Beckett requesting permission to stage his short story, Lessness.
 Beckett agreed to meet, and she showed him her design for a production.
 Although he said she had got it completely wrong, he gave her permission to stage it, which she did at The Oxford Playhouse in February 1982.

 Bailey started her professional life as an assistant director at the Royal National Theatre, Glyndebourne Opera and the Royal Shakespeare Company.
 Bailey co-founded the Gogmagogs music theatre company in 1995, with Nell Catchpole and six other string players.
 Her return to straight theatre came when she was invited by Mark Rylance, then artistic director of the Globe Theatre, to direct there in the late 1990s, and her work there has included productions of Titus Andronicus and Macbeth.
 Bailey has also directed Shakespeare productions at the RSC in Stratford-upon-Avon, including The Taming of the Shrew, A Winter's Tale and Julius Caesar, with Greg Hicks in the title role.